translationalneuromodeling/tapas/h2gf/README.md

 % Set the empirical prior
 % Eta weights the prior with respect to the observations.
 Because the prior
-% mean mu is treated as fixed obserations, eta is the number of observations
+% mean mu is treated as fixed observations, eta is the number of observations
 % represented by mu.
 If eta = 1, mu is treated as a single additional observation. hgf.empirical_priors = struct('eta', []);
 % eta can be a scalar of a vector.
 If eta is a vector, it should have